reespozzi/reespozzi/README.md

 -->
 - 🔭 I’m working on the HMCTS Platforms project for the MoJ in PlatOps with Kainos.
 - 🌱 I’m currently learning about all things Azure, Kubernetes, Jenkins, and Flux, while also refining my frontend software skills.
-- 🔮 Tech I'm excited about now and for the future: Blockchain, IoT & Ambient Energy Harvesting, Cloud, and Smart Contracts.
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: My all time favourite song is Dazed and Confused - Led Zeppelin